rickb777/sqlgen2/docs/tutorial.md

 Then, *sqlgen* generates code that maps these onto the corresponding database tables.

-Consider these two `structs`, both of which are in the [demo](https://github.com/rickb777/sqlgen2/tree/master/demo) package.
+Consider these two structs, both of which are in the [demo](https://github.com/rickb777/sqlgen2/tree/master/demo) package.

 ```Go
 type User struct {